Marriage in ancient Rome

 Roman marriage had precedents in myth.
-The abduction of the Sabine Women, may reflect the archaic custom of bride abduction.
-Rome's Sabine neighbours rejected overtures of intermarriage (conubium) by Romulus and his band of male immigrants.
+The abduction of the Sabine women may reflect the archaic custom of bride abduction.
+Rome's Sabine neighbours rejected overtures of intermarriage by Romulus and his band of male immigrants.
 According to Livy, Romulus and his men abducted the Sabine maidens but promised them honorable marriage, in which they would enjoy the benefits of property, citizenship, and children.

 Marriages helped families to build economic and political bonds and alliances.
 Matrimonium, the root of the English word matrimony, defined the role of wives as mothers (matres) who would produce legitimate children, as eventual heirs to their parents' estates.
-The most ancient form of marriage, traditionally reserved to the Patrician social class, claimed the husband's right to control his wife and her property.
+The most ancient form of marriage, traditionally reserved to the patrician social class, claimed the husband's right to control his wife and her property.
 In later developments, the bride retained control over her dowry; the resources of both parties formed a heritable estate.

 During the Republican era, marriage, divorce and adultery were matters dealt with by the families concerned.
 Falling marriage and birth rates in the Later Republic and early Empire led to state intervention.
 Adultery was made a crime, for which citizen-women could be punished by divorce, fines and demotion in social status; men's sexual activity was adultery only if committed with a married citizen-woman.
 Families were also offered financial incentives to have as many children as possible.
 Both interventions had minimal effect.

 Conventions of Roman marriage

+Marriage (conubium) was one of the fundamental institutions of Roman society, as it joined not only two individuals but two families.
+The Romans considered marriage a partnership, whose primary purpose was to have legitimate descendants to whom property, status, and family qualities could be handed down through the generations.